National Debt Relief Review: How Does It Work?

 This is all part of the plan as National Debt Relief will then step in and negotiate with the lenders and creditors in order to reduce the payments.
 Since the borrower has stopped paying the debt, it’s possible and likely for the lender to agree to taking a reduced amount instead of risking no more payments at all.

-Once the debt settlement process has begun it can take a while to get all the funds paid down.
+Once the debt settlement process has begun with NDR it can take a while to get all the funds paid down.

-Even the negotiation process may take a few months before it even gets started.
+Even the negotiation process and review from National Debt Relief (NDR) may take a few months before it even gets started.
 On average the entire process should take around two to four years to complete.
 As stated above the average cost is roughly between 15% and 25%.

 In 2010, the Federal Trade Commission made it illegal for debt settlement companies to charge upfront fees so this fee will only be collected when the debt is settled.
 Even when factoring in the fees, National Debt Relief claims that their clients save around 30% of their debt once they have completed all payments.

-Although National Debt Relief historically has a positive track record when settling debt for their clients there are still some risks when entering into a debt settlement agreement.
+Although National Debt Relief historically has a positive track record of reviews when settling debt for their clients, there are still some risks when entering into a debt settlement agreement.
 Even if National Debt Relief gets the best case scenario and achieves all of its goals, there will still be some consequences for the client.

 - Credit Score Hit: The very first step in the negotiation process of a debt settlement plan is withholding payments on the outstanding debts.
 As a result the late payments will show up on the borrower’s credit reports and their credit score can drop pretty significantly.
 This is especially true if there are multiple payments to different creditors and lenders.
 With all of them recording the payments as late or delinquent the damage could be potentially catastrophic.